Teyras/MT/drafts/stability_measurements.md

 # Evaluation of Measurement Stability in Virtualized Environments

-- The ability to measure time usage consistently is crucial for a fair evaluation of submissions
+- The ability to measure time usage consistently is crucial for a fair evaluation of submissions (and for a number of other applications in performance evaluation as well)
 - Virtualization eases building large-scale distributed applications that are scalable (even on demand)
-  - But it comes with an overhead (which is not a big problem if the added time stays the same)
+  - But it comes with an overhead, which is not a big problem if the added time stays the same.
+It becomes a problem when the overhead is large enough to "shadow" the results of our measurements.
+Therefore, we have to measure how big the overhead is.
     - There are also non-deterministic factors at work here - multiple levels of scheduling, virtual memory, interference with other VMs, ...
   - It might be possible to save money/energy if it proved feasible to measure